ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - Prefixing your commit message with a domain is acceptable, and we recommend doing so when it makes sense.
 However, prefixing one's domain with the name of the repo is not useful.
 For example, making a commit entitled "mbed-drivers: Fix doppelwidget frobulation" to the `mbed-drivers` repo is not acceptable because it is already understood that the commit applies to `mbed-drivers`.
 Renaming the commit to "doppelwidget: Fix frobulation" would be better, if we presume that "doppelwidget" is a meaningful domain for changes, because it communicates that the change applies to the doppelwidget area of `mbed-drivers`.
 - All new features and enhancements require documentation, tests and user guides for us to accept them.
 Please link each pull request to all relevant documentation and testing pull requests.
 - Avoid merging commmits.
 (Always rebase when possible.)
+- Comment in the pull request on every change (rebase or new commits).
+This helps reviewers to be up to date with changes
 - Pull requests should fix a bug, add a feature or refactor.

 #### Release versioning